 |Extra Features||Motion, Amiibo, Rumble||Convertible D-Pad|

+But here's where the big problem comes in.
 What happens when you want to scan your amiibo into Super Smash Bros.
 Ultimate, or if you want to throw a Poké Ball in Pokémon: Let's Go!
 Pikachu/Eevee?
-You can't, because this is where HORI cut costs to make for that oh-so-attractive $23 price tag.
+You can't, because this is where HORI cut costs to make for that oh-so-attractive $20 price tag.
 It even sacrificed rumble vibration, something that has become almost necessary for any serious modern gaming controller.
+Yes, you'll save some money, but functionality for numerous games is significantly reduced, which shouldn't be a choice that players have to make.

-We simply cannot recommend the HORIPAD for folks who aren't concerned with their budget.
+We simply cannot recommend the HORIPAD to folks who aren't concerned with their budget.
 Even if money is tight, we'd urge you to save up a bit more for the official Pro Controller.

 It's not worth skimping when it comes to a new controller

 Quality and comfort alone would be enough to make the Nintendo Switch Pro Controller a winner.
-That it also enables some of the Switch's best features makes the choice a no-brainer.
+The fact that it also enables some of the Switch's best features makes the choice a no-brainer.

 This should be your last option